robb-j/goldiprox/README.md

 ```

 Here we are starting to use the URLPattern more.
 In the pattern configuration,
-it not matches a wildcard path so any pathname on the host `example.com` under
+it now matches a wildcard pathname on the host `example.com` under the `https`
-the `https` protocol.
-Then in the target URL, it is using the result of matching
+protocol is matched.
+Then in the target URL, it is using the match from the
-the URLPattern to template the URL and construct a url with the same path but
+URLPattern to template a URL with the same path but prefixed with `/example/`.
-prefixed with `/example/`.
 For example:

 - `https://example.com/` → `https://r0b.io/example/`
 - `https://example.com/hello` → `https://r0b.io/example/hello`